Abdel Moneim al-Houni: Libyan Civil War

 On 22 February 2011, Houni was among the first diplomats to defect from the Gaddafi regime to the National Transitional Council (NTC) in the First Libyan Civil War and announced his resignation as Libya's representative to the Arab League "in solidarity with the revolution of the people and in protest of Gaddafi’s actions."

 On 26 February 2011, Houni falsely claimed that the Gaddafi regime was in its final hours and controlled only Bab al-Azizia and three other military camps.
-The Fall of Tripoli did not occur until six months later.
+The Fall of Tripoli would not occur until six months later.

 On 31 March 2011, Houni accused Moussa Koussa, who had defected from Gaddafi, of being responsible for the assassinations of many Libyan opposition figures abroad.
-He also claimed Koussa was one of the pillars of the Gaddafi regime since the 1970s.
+He also claimed Koussa had been one of the pillars of the Gaddafi regime since the 1970s.